 With just one chance to get things perfect, your wedding breakfast is not just another meal.
 Here at Devon’s Northcote Manor Hotel, we think it should be seasonal, local and more than a little special.
 A few surprises, some solid preparation and a sound running order are also a must, however.
 Here are some wedding breakfast ideas and tips for getting your wedding food and drink just right:

-Keep wedding dishes crowd-pleasing
+Keep wedding breakfast dishes crowd-pleasing

 With wedding breakfast menus, you very much have to consider the many rather than the few.
 In terms of dishes it is important to find a balance between interesting, tasty food and choices that won’t raise eyebrows for the wrong reasons.
 After all, you might enjoy chargrilled octopus; a good number of your guests won’t.

 If your budget for just one main course, make it a crowd-pleaser.
 It is probably no coincidence, for example, that dishes such as Beef Wellington and Slow Roasted Free Range Chicken are always among the most popular options on our wedding menus.

 Should you select two main choices, you could be a little more adventurous.
 Cod or salmon, for example, would make a wonderful alternative option; but perhaps not the main event simply because a fair proportion of people dislike fish.

 It is a similar story with desserts too.
 If in doubt, you cannot go too far wrong with any dish based on chocolate such as our Hot Dark Chocolate Fondant with Poached Baby Pear.
 Empty plates quickly tell us from experience which are the most popular wedding breakfast dishes!